echoedinvoker/nodejs-jonas/6-express/68-eslint/memo.md

 ![Alt rules page](pic/bandicam%202022-10-21%2019-40-44-339.jpg)

+- On this page above we can see all the **rules** that we can write into the **configuration file**.

 ## **Let ESlint Work**

 ![Alt eslint work](pic/bandicam%202022-10-21%2019-43-55-915.jpg)

+- Note that **ESlint** will only scan the contents of the file we **currently selected** (no need to save the file, it will keep scanning).
+- (1)(2): red color means there is error in this file, 5 means there are 5 warn and error in this file.
+- The messages in (3)(4) and (6) correspond to each other.

 ![Alt check error and warn](pic/bandicam%202022-10-21%2019-48-18-031.jpg)

 ![Alt fix error and warn](pic/bandicam%202022-10-21%2019-52-56-509.jpg)

+- (3) Although the problem of coding format style was solved, the **env in app.js was also unavailable**, and the lecture did not address the subsequent problem but directly skipped it...

 ## **About Future Project Installation**

 ![Alt new project](pic/bandicam%202022-10-21%2019-54-14-874.jpg)

 - So in the future we don't need to type a bunch of package names when we have a new project.
+- Although theoretically it should be installed in a global way, the lecturer's test shows that if we want to achieve our requirements, we can't do it in a global way, so we have to install it project by project.
+  - The fastest way is to copy the contents of package.json.